Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 ## Visualizations

-Now that the data types are correct, we can start plotting some visualizations to better understand the dataset
+Now that the data types are correct, we can start plotting some visualizations to better understand the dataset.

 ```r
 df %>% mutate(gender = factor(gender)) %>%
    ggplot(aes(class)) + geom_bar(aes(fill=gender)) + ggtitle("Response Variable by Gender and Class")
 ```
-From this plot, we see that there are more male than female participants in general and that the classes are balanced
+From this plot, we see that there are more male than female participants in general and that the classes are balanced.
 ![response_var_by_gc](https://user-images.githubusercontent.com/73871814/147992729-b45cf772-099f-431e-978e-3a9fb43ca3ae.PNG)

 ```r